HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 {{ figure_markup(
   image="security-prevalence-of-headers-in-sites-by-rank.png",
-  caption="Prevalence of security headers set in a first-party context by rank", description="Bar chart showing in top 1,000 sites, 55% have XFO, 51% have HSTS and 22% have CSP headers.
+  caption="Prevalence of security headers set in a first-party context by rank.", description="Bar chart showing in top 1,000 sites, 55% have XFO, 51% have HSTS and 22% have CSP headers.
 In top 10,000, 48% have XFO, 41% have HSTS and 18% have CSP headers.
 In top 100,000, 44% have XFO, 35% have HSTS and 14% have CSP headers.
 In top 1.000,000, 39% have XFO, 28% have HSTS and 13% have CSP headers.
 Among all sites, 29% have XFO, 23% have HSTS and 13% have CSP.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1353621848&format=interactive", sheets_gid="1156119511",